kevinkoltz/live_tracker/README.md

 - Install dependencies with `mix deps.get`
 - Create and migrate your database with `mix ecto.setup`
-- Install Node.js dependencies with `cd assets && npm install`
+- Install Node.js dependencies with `cd assets && npm install && cd -`
 - Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4440`](http://localhost:4440) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more